MarisaNicoleSloan/career-portfolio/README.md

 ## Education
 Bachelor of Arts in English (Summa Cum Laude)
-Ball State University, May 2019
+Ball State University, August 2015 – May 2019